-- (a) None
+- (a) None.

-- (b) None.
+- (b) None

 - (c) As of December 31, 2015, our share repurchase program allowed for the repurchase of up to 25,000,000 shares of our common stock.
-During the three months ended March 31, 2016, our board of directors authorized an increase of 50,000,000 shares, for up to a total of 75,000,000 shares authorized under the program.
+During the nine months ended September 30, 2016, our board of directors authorized an increase of 50,000,000 shares, for up to a total of 75,000,000 shares authorized under the program.
 Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act or by any combination of such methods.
 The manner, price, number and timing of share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
-The share repurchase program does not require the purchase of any minimum number of shares, and purchases may be commenced or suspended at any time without prior notice.
+The share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
 The share repurchase program does not have an expiration date.
-As of March 31, 2016, we had repurchased 24,135,000 shares under the program for a total cost of \$200.4 million.
-The following table reflects purchases under the plan during the three months ended March 31, 2016:
+As of September 30, 2016, we had repurchased 24,135,000 shares under the program for a total cost of \$200.4 million.
+We did not repurchase shares during the three months ended September 30, 2016.